Syed Hamid Albar: Political career

-In 1999, he was appointed as the Foreign Minister.
-In March 2008, he was appointed as the Home Minister.
-In April 2009, he was dropped from the Cabinet by the incoming prime minister Najib Razak.
+In 1999, he was appointed the Foreign Minister by Prime Minister Mahathir Mohamad.
+In March 2008, he was appointed the Home Minister.
+In April 2009, he was dropped from the Cabinet.
 The previous month he had contested, but failed to win, one of UMNO's three vice-president positions at the party's general assembly.
 He left Parliament in 2013, deciding not to re-contest the seat of Kota Tinggi, which he had held by large margins since 1990.
 On 18 February 2022, he announced his retirement from politics and devotion of time to legal practice work and non-governmental organisation (NGO) activities.

 Post-political career (2022–present)

 Chancellor of the Asia e University (2022–present)

-On 15 October 2022 during the 11th convocation ceremony of the Asia e University (AeU), Syed Hamid was appointed as its 1st Chancellor.
+On 15 October 2022 during the 11th convocation ceremony of the Asia e University (AeU), Syed Hamid was appointed its 1st Chancellor.
 His appointment was made based on his "vast experience in administration and management he possesses" and confidence that he would "provide AeU with the direction and leadership to further enhance its academic standing".
 Responding to the appointment, Syed Hamid said that it was unexpected and that he was deeply moved, humbled and touched to get the "recognition".
 He also described it as a "great honour and privilege".